grumpyjames/birding-almanac/sites/Barnes_WWT.md

 certainly be found from the Tower.

-While you wait for something of interest to turn up, or one of the professionals to find a near-impossible Jack Snipe, two of the Tower's more fixed offerings may be on show.
-Have a good look at Charing Cross Hospital; a pair of Peregrines nest on it, and frequently end up sitting on the railings on the side visible from the reserve.
+While you wait for something of interest to turn up, or one of the professionals to find a Jack Snipe, two of the Tower's more fixed offerings may be on show.
+Have a good look at Charing Cross Hospital;
+a pair of Peregrines nest on it, and frequently end up sitting on the railings on the side visible from the reserve.
 In the warmer months, the Tower comes with Sand Martins - there's an obvious bank where they nest of the right hand side of the scrape.

 In general, once I'm tired of the Tower I'm ready to go home - you might find on a super quiet day that all of the above has taken all of